 To aid in the protection and conservation of natural resources.

 To promote civic beauty, roadside improvements and historic preservation.

 To advance the art of gardening and flower arranging and to encourage education in the areas of ecology, horticulture and landscape design.

-The Fairbanks House is now an historic house museum, open annually May 1 -- October 31.
+The Fairbanks House Museum is open annually May 1 -- October 31.